-7.1 This property is situated within a leafy, residential part of Ickenham.
+7.1 This property is situated within an industrial, but leafy, part of West Drayton.

 8.0 The soil and topography

 8.1 The soils at this site were determined using information provided by the British Geological Survey and observations during the site visit.